spherical-sound-society/ARCANE/firmwares/readme.txt

 To control it it has 6 potentiometers and 3 buttons.
 The pots are:

 -TEMPO.
-It controls the tempo/speed
+It controls the tempo/speed.
+To accept external clock set TEMPO pot at minimun.

 -BASE REGISTER.
 It determines if the machine is more musical or glichy.
 Better left it around 3 o'clock position for more musical results.
 Turning it to the center and left side produces more noisy/glitchy and chaotic outputs.
 You have been prevented!